KrunkZhou/Awesome-Stars/README.md

 *   [SOM-Research/jsonDiscoverer](https://github.com/SOM-Research/jsonDiscoverer) - The JSON discoverer allows you to discover the implicit schema of your JSON documents.
 Please visit the website to use the tool

 *   [wanghurui/whrblog](https://github.com/wanghurui/whrblog) - blog

-*   [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).

 ## Roff